ranwahle/lerna-stencil-workspace-with-angular-bridge/README.md

 ## Watching changes
 1. On packages/jll-stencil-library run ``npm run build:watch``
-   Alternatively tyou may run ``stencil build --watch`` just don't run it with --dev because if you want changes to be seen at your consuming app.
+   Alternatively you may run ``stencil build --watch`` just don't run it with --dev because if you want changes to be seen at your consuming app.